meghanlacoste/Culinating/README.md

     public static void main(String[] args) {
         // write your code here
         /*
+        // USE PARAMERATIZED CONSTRUCTOR THAT DEFAULTS THE OBJECTS IN THE STRING ARRAY AS A HEALTHY STATE

    You are to write a Java program that implements many of the features required in the Dining Philosophers Problem (see Sections 2.3 - 2.5 from Tanenbaum's Modern Operating text).
 To perform this task you are to use timers, and perhaps randomly generated numbers to determine